seliopou/elm-d3/README.md

 In order to effectively use elm-d3, you should be familiar with the core concepts of D3.js, including data joins, nested selections, and reusable charts.
-The following series of blog posts by [@mbostock][] introduce these concepts quite nicely, and independently of elm-d3 should be ready by anbody that is interested developing their D3.js skills:
+The following series of blog posts by [@mbostock][] introduce these concepts quite nicely, and independently of elm-d3 should be read by anbody that is interested developing their D3.js skills:

 * [Thinking in Joins][join]